Alladinsane/cdk-stages/README.md

 ```

 The exact names and contents of each stage directory and region configurations are generated based on the stages defined
-in your config.
+in the config, if one was provided.
 As shown, each directory contains a detailed README.

 For detailed explanations of why we use this layout, and how it allows us to use stack inheritance to limit code
 duplication, see the READMEs in each directory.
 The best jumping off point is the